Partial Preterism Refuted

 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth (Act.
 1:8).

-4. Does "Mystery Babylon" represent Jerusalem or Rome?
+4. Does "Mystery Babylon" represent Jerusalem or Papal Rome?

-Like the Protestant Reformers, it is my firm conviction that "Mystery Babylon" represents Rome, not Jerusalem (see here).
-There are simply too many reasons why the whore of Babylon (Rev. 14-18) cannot possibly refer to Jerusalem, like the following:
+Like the Protestant Reformers, it's my firm conviction that "Mystery Babylon" represents Papal Rome or the Roman Catholic Church, not Jerusalem (see here for evidence).
+There are simply too many reasons why linking the whore of Babylon in Revelation 14-18 to Jerusalem falls apart, including the following:

 A. The Old Testament does not exclusively apply the term harlot to Israel